African Export–Import Bank: Governance

-Dr George Elombi, a Cameroonian national, is the fourth President and Chairman of the Board of Directors of Afreximbank, having been appointed to that position at the Annual General Meeting of Shareholders held on 28 June 2025, for a five-year term.
-He subsequently took his oath of office on 25 October 2025.
-On 25 October 2025, he succeeded Professor Benedict Okey Oramah who led the bank as President and Chairman of the Board of Directors from 2015-2025.
+Dr George Elombi, a Cameroonian national, is the fourth president and chairman of the board of directors of Afreximbank, having been appointed to that position at the Annual General Meeting of Shareholders held on 28 June 2025, for a five-year term.
+He took his oath of office on 25 October 2025.
+He succeeded Professor Benedict Okey Oramah, who led the bank as president and chairman of the board of directors from 2015 to 2025.

-Elombi was preceded in office by Benedict Okey Oramah who served 2015 to 2025, Jean-Louis Ekra, who served from 2005 to 2015 and who, in turn, succeeded Christopher Edordu, the pioneer President, who was in office from 1993 to 2005.
+Oramah was preceded in office by Jean-Louis Ekra, who served from 2005 to 2015 and who, in turn, succeeded Christopher Edordu, the pioneer president, who was in office from 1993 to 2005.